fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 ## Tasks as assigned

 ### Private whiteboard
-From time to time the CEO will ask Charlie to unroll a Slack thread into a well-named whiteboard google doc for safekeeping and future searching.
+From time to time the CEO will ask Tee to unroll a Slack thread into a well-named whiteboard google doc for safekeeping and future searching.
   1. Start with a new doc.
   2. Name the file with "yyyy-mm-dd - topic" (something empathetic and easy to find).
   3. Use CMD+SHFT+V to paste the Slack convo into the doc.